-The Audit Committee comprises four members of the Board (excluding the Chair, the Principal and members of the Resources) - one of whom is a finance/audit specialist.
+The Audit Committee comprises four members of the Board and a co-opted member (excluding the Chair, the Principal and members of the Resources) - one of whom is a finance/audit specialist.
 The Committee operates in accordance with written terms of reference approved by the Board and based on the Post 16 Audit Code of Practice.